 One of the biggest wastes in transportation is empty trucks.
 This could refer to empty backhauls, insufficiently cubed out trucks, and trailers that lay empty in yards because a process to track them isn’t easily available.
 In a world where there is a capacity crisis and roughly 10 loads for every available truck, it’s unthinkable that there should be empty capacity.
 Supply chain professionals can work on continuously improving their trailers with the help of technology.

 There are many ways technology can aid in continuously improving the efficiency of trucks.
 Technology like Kuebix’s FleetMAX program helps pair available backhaul capacity with matching freight to fill empty miles.
 Rating and booking with a TMS allows shippers to compare different modes side-by-side to optimize their shipments and optimization technology can be used to build the best load and route for every order.
-Adding in a modular yard management system (YMS) can help to streamline operations in the yard and at the dock, making truck turn-around time faster and wasting less capacity.

 Another common waste in the supply chain is the underperformance of carriers.
 When a carrier shows up late, doesn’t have the right size truck, doesn’t have the right number of people to help load and unload, or, even worse, doesn’t even show up, your transportation operations suffer, along with customer satisfaction.
 Establishing and measuring key performance indicators (KPIs) and sharing these results with your carriers can help to improve their performance and keep your operations running smoothly.
 Predictive analytics can be used to generate scorecards on carrier performance to show savings to upper management.
 Leveraging analytics to continuously improve your supply chain can reduce freight spend by 10-20%.